shabane/shabane/README.md

 ![arya-shabane](https://user-images.githubusercontent.com/51704066/145323735-a8f08af6-6b42-4fb2-a1f8-a9e26c4554eb.jpg)

 ## _Hi, Im Arya_
-_im a software engineer student in Sorush Universite in Isfahan. i like to code. i love freedom and free software (: my Only __DREAM__ is travel to somewhere out of Iran for live the life._
+_im a master student in software engineering. i like to code. i love freedom and free software (: my Only __DREAM__ is travel to somewhere out of Iran for live the life._

 ## Tech and Tools